contensis/docs-delivery-dotnet/search/entry-search.md

+---
+description: A query tree structure, along with order and paging specifiers, allows a search to be performed against indexed documents held in ElasticSearch.
+---
 # Search

 A query tree structure, along with order and paging specifiers, allows a search to be performed against indexed documents held in ElasticSearch.
 The query API allows any required sub-query structure to be defined and a comprehensive selection of Operators enable individual field level evaluation.